alexchwoj/octa-anticheat/README.md

 *  [katursis](https://github.com/katursis) - [Pawn.RakNet](https://github.com/katursis/Pawn.RakNet/)

 ### Were you about to copy and paste all my work?
 Quite there ruffian, you have to know something!
 This is an old and discontinued version of Octa Anti-Cheat, it is more than 1 year out of date compared to the current version used in Hyaxe, but who knows, maybe it will be useful for someone!
+PD: Give a star...

 ### Discord